daronphang/programming-resources/networking/protocols/TCP.md

-## TCP (Tranmission Control Protocol)
+## TCP (Transmission Control Protocol)

-TCP is defined as a connection-oriented communication protocol that allows computing devices and applications to send adata via a network and verify its delivery.
+TCP is defined as a connection-oriented communication protocol that allows computing devices and applications to send data via a network and verify its delivery.
 Relies on a three-way handshake (synchronization, synchronization acknowledgement and final acknowledgement).

 Task of TCP is to carry packets across the internet and ensure the successful delivery of messages and data across networks.